ZiggyCreatures/FusionCache/docs/NamedCaches.md

 _customersCache.Set("Foo123", myCustomer)
 ```

-Normally the answer would be yes, but in this case is a resounding "nope!".

-Because our new friend `CacheKeyPrefix` enters the scene.
+Normally the answer would be yes, but in this case is a resounding _"nope!"_ because our new friend `CacheKeyPrefix` enters the scene.

 ### 🔑 Cache Key Prefix